-- 1. Log in to the ScienceLogic Support Site. - 2.
-Click your user name and from the menu select My Support and Customer Success. - 3.
-On the next page, click the [Submit an AMI Request] button. - 4.
+- 3. Scroll down to the AMI Request section and click the [Submit AMI Request] button.
+The Request Amazon AMI page appears. - 4.
 Fill out the Request Amazon AMI form and click the [Submit AMI Request] button. - 5.
-Repeat steps 1-4 for each type of SL1 appliance you want to install on AWS. - 6.
+Repeat steps 2-4 for each type of SL1 appliance you want to install on AWS. - 6.
 ScienceLogic Customer Support will send you an email confirming that they have shared the ScienceLogic AMI with your AWS account. - 7.
 To view the ScienceLogic AMIs in your AWS account, go to the AWS Management Console page.
 Under the heading Compute, click [EC2].

 - 8. In the EC2 Dashboard page, go to the left navigation bar.
 Under the heading Images, click [AMIs]. - 9.
-In the main pane, under Filters, click [Owned by me] and then select Private images. - 10.
-You should see AMIs with names that begin with "EM7" and end with the current release number for SL1.
+In the main pane, under Filters, click [Owned by me] and then select Private images.

+10. You should see AMIs with names that begin with "EM7" and end with the current release number for SL1.
 You should see an AMI for each type of SL1 appliance.